storycraft/pancake-resource-locator/README.md

 ![Big Picture](./resources/big%20picture.svg)
 * See `api-server` directory for API server app
 * See `server` directory for Pancake Resource Locator server app
-* See `database` directory for database abstraction library for Pancake Resource Locator
 * See `redirect-server` directory for redirection server app

 ### Database